 Mike Johnston is a Colorado state senator who taught high school English in Greenville, Miss., served as principal of two alternative high schools in Colorado and co-founded New Leaders for New Schools, a national non-profit that recruits and trains urban principals.
 With graduate degrees in education and law, he has been an adjunct professor of education law at the University of Denver and has advised state and federal political campaigns around the country, most recently as a top education advisor to Barack Obama's 2008 presidential campaign and transition.

-Dwight Jones is superintendent of the Clark County School District in Las Vegas.
-He also is active with the Council for Chief State School Officers and the Southwest Comprehensive Center at WestEd.
-Before coming to Las Vegas he was state Commissioner of Education in Colorado.
+Dwight Jones is the former superintendent of the Clark County School District in Las Vegas.
+Before going to Las Vegas he was state Commissioner of Education in Colorado.
 Earlier jobs included elementary school teacher, assistant principal, principal, and superintendent in Junction City, Kansas; superintendent of the Fountain-Fort Carson School District in Colorado; operational vice-president of Edison Schools in Maryland, Kansas, and Missouri; and assistant superintendent of Wichita Public Schools in Kansas.
+He also has been active with the Council for Chief State School Officers and the Southwest Comprehensive Center at WestEd.

 Holly Kuzmich is the vice president and chief operating officer of Margaret Spellings and Company, and a leading authority on the No Child Left Behind Act (NCLB) from inception to implementation.
 Her earlier work includes service as assistant secretary for legislation and congressional affairs and deputy chief of staff for policy and programs at the U.S. Department of Education, associate director for education with the White House Domestic Policy Council and a professional staff member on education, welfare, and social policy issues for Sen. Tim Hutchinson, a member of the Senate Health, Education, Labor, and Pensions Committee.